 MGT 304 Small Business Management (3CH): This course introduces students to the spirit of entrepreneurialism as they explore the stages of small business planning, development, and execution.
-Students are exposed to the various elements of establishing and maintaining a small business including the business plan, financing, location, marketing, staffing, leading, competing and exiting.
-Special focus is paid to the challenges and opportunities for small businesses in an increasingly globalized, ever-changing environment.
+Students are exposed to the various elements of establishing and maintaining a small business including the business plan, financing, location, marketing, staffing, leading, competing, and exiting.
+Special focus is given to the challenges and opportunities small businesses face in an increasingly globalized, everchanging environment.

 MGT 305 Negotiation Skills (3CH): Negotiation is an interactive process between two or more parties working together to determine a mutually agreeable solution to an issue of shared interest or mutual dispute.
-In business effective negotiation can ensure success, but the inverse can cripple a company.
-This course introduces students to best practices and core concepts of negotiation including coalitions; communication; distributive bargaining; ethics, strategy, and planning; integrative negotiation; international and cross-cultural negotiation; difficult negotiations; perception, cognition, and emotion; power and influence; relationships and roles.
-Students will work individually and in groups on assessments including case studies, discussions, inclass exercises, and presentations to increase their understanding of the curriculum in a practical context.
+Negotiation plays a vital role in public and private sector organizations for better and smoot functioning.
+In business, effective negotiation can ensure success, but ineffective negotiation can cripple a company.
+This course introduces students to best practices and core concepts of negotiation including coalitions; communication; distributive bargaining; ethics, planning; integrative international and cross- cultural negotiation; difficult negotiations; perception, cognition, and emotion; power and influence; relationships and roles.
+Students will work individually and in groups on assessments including case studies, discussions, in-class exercises, and presentations to increase their understanding of the curriculum in an academic and practical context.

-MGT 306 Managing in the Service Environment (3CH): This course introduces students to different areas of service industry and the various aspects that go into managing this sector.
+MGT 306 Managing in the Service Environment (3CH):

+This course introduces students to different areas of service industry and the various aspects that go into managing this sector.
 Furthermore, customer satisfaction is a key area that this course delves into through different types of quality services being discussed.
 Managing in the Service Environment course is an amalgamation of highlighting different service sectors and the management within them.
-Different spectrums such as Hospitality, Travel and Tourism are also used as an example industry to showcase the different areas that the theoretical aspects studied could be utilized.
 Topics covered in this course initially introduces the service industry and the challenges in it, the course then goes into an in-depth analysis of evaluating the problems and providing solutions for them along with providing strategies for future success with the help of empowerment of both staff and oneself, the course then discusses the importance of communication and how it plays an essential role in dealing with difficult customers, furthermore it draws attention to the role of a leader and its importance in dealing with customers while providing them a service, that then helps in measuring the customer satisfaction as well as the retention rate of customers, importance of technology too is highlighted in this course to achieve excellence in customer service and is one of the primary tools for reaching that optimum level when providing a good service.

 HRM 300 Human Resource Management (3CH): This is an introductory course for HRM specialization that will help students to acquaint with the roles and the functions of the HRM.
 Students will analyze different HR trends and challenges from both an employee's point of view and an employer's point of view.
 This course challenges the students to recognize, understand, and apply HRM concepts and functions.
-Further, it helps students to enhance their HR skills through use of case studies, in class assignments, projects discussions, and develop the necessary analytical and critical thinking required to understand problems that HR managers face and to handle them responsibly.
+Further, it helps students to enhance their HR skills through use of case studies, inclass assignments, projects discussions, and develop the necessary analytical and critical thinking required to understand problems that HR managers face and to handle them responsibly.

 MGT 402 Project Management (3CH): This course provides intensive coverage of management in a wide range of project applications from theory and concepts through operations.
-Defining project management and its typical structure and project team roles; the project cycle; methods for project selection; and activities such as planning; budgeting; monitoring and controlling; and risk management are principal areas covered in this course.
+Defining project management and its typical structure and project team roles; the project cycle; methods for project selection; and activities such as planning; budgeting; monitoring and controlling; stakeholder management and risk management are principal areas covered in this course.